September 9-12, 2019 | Logan, UT | Classroom

 There is NO FEE to attend this training; however, pre-registration is required.
-The deadline to register is March 27, 2018.
+The deadline to register is July 29, 2019.
 Registrations will still be accepted after this date based on your qualifications to attend and if seats are still available.
 Tuition, student materials, and instructional costs are provided by the AMBER Alert Training & Technical Assistance Program.
-Class Number: 35920
+Class Number: 81138 Approval to attend this training is subject to the approval of the host agency as well as your qualifications submitted on your registration.